w3c/tpac2025-breakouts/README.md

 ## Deadlines

 * 22 October, for sessions that will be scheduled in advance of TPAC.
+Session proposals received before 22 October will be allocated to the breakout slots on Monday, Tuesday, and (mostly) Wednesday.
+We urge participants to propose breakout sessions by 22 October so that the meeting planners can work to resolve scheduling conflicts.
+On 3 November we expect to announce the breakout schedule for the first three days of the week.
-* 30 October noon local time, for sessions that arise during the course of TPAC discussions.
-These sessions will be scheduled in the Thursday afternoon [Time slot](https://github.com/w3c/tpac2025-breakouts/wiki/Breakout%E2%80%90time%E2%80%90slots).
+* 30 October noon local time, for sessions proposed once TPAC is underway.
+We will allocate those sessions to the Thursday afternoon breakout slot.
+We will allocate the sessions to that slot as we receive them.
+We do not expect to send a separate announcement of the Thursday breakout sessions.